2020 AXCC UTV COMPETITION RULES

 - Machine sound level cannot exceed 98dB/A in accordance SAE J-1287 test procedures.

 - Combustible engines only.
 No nitrous oxide or alcohol-based fuel permitted.
 Petroleum-based fuel only may be used.
 Fuel can only be carried inside the machines’ fuel tank and must be stored in approved containers.
-Certified oversized fuel tanks are allowed.
+E85 gas is approved.

 - Machines may be tested by officials any time prior to, during or after the event.